 Please note that from April 2014 the marking system is changing to comply with ADI1, which you can view here.
 I will try to get hold of the latest PST marking sheets, which I assume will have to change at some point.
 Please note that I am not saying the PSTs have changed – just that I expect that they will at some point, because they don’t reflect the CCL headings being used (for example) in the revamped “check test” (now known as the “standards check”).
 At the moment, the PSTs are a little out of step with the rest of the system.

-I’ve put this comment in because of certain specimens on certain forums suggesting that I have said the PST’s HAVE changed.
+I’ve put this comment in because some prat on a certain forum has suggested that I have said the PST’s HAVE changed.
 There’s always one idiot who looks for things that aren’t there.
 I haven’t said that at all.
 Thousands of people have downloaded these forms without any such complaint.
 You’re welcome.

 Rest assured, if the PSTs do change to reflect the role of CCL in future – which I believe they will have to if consistency is to be maintained – I will get copies of them.
 How long any such change will take is anyone’s guess.

 The blog gets a lot of hits from people looking for the PST (ADI 26) marking sheets used on the Part III ADI test.
 In fact, this file has been downloaded many hundreds of times, yet I think less than half a dozen people have bothered to say thank you – even though I know that it is very difficult to get hold of these from anywhere else.